PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 - **Experiments:** Mixpanel offers an experiments feature in its Enterprise plan, but it's limited to running simple A/B tests.
 Users on Mixpanel's Growth plan can integrate with third-party testing tools like AB Tasty or Convert and analyze results in Mixpanel.
 PostHog's experimentation suite supports A/B and multivariate tests using our integrated feature flagging.

 - **Feature flagging:** Mixpanel doesn't have any built-in feature flag functionality, but there are official integrations for Flagsmith, GrowthBook, and others.
+See: [What are the benefits of an all-in-one platform?](anchor-link-here)

 - **Correlation analysis:** When viewing a funnel in PostHog, [correlation analysis](/product/correlation-analysis) automatically suggests events and properties that correlate to success or failure – e.g. "people who converted were 10x more likely to versus people who dropped off".
 We use transparent, testable statistical models – no phony "AI" here.